-Koya Leadership Partnered with Innovations for Poverty Action on its Director of Development search.
+Koya partnered with Innovations for Poverty Action on its Director of Development search.
 Our work resulted in the placement of Amy Shaw.

 Amy Shaw’s Bio: